microsoft/CodeXGLUE/README.md

 To make it easy for participants, we provide three baseline models to support these tasks, including a BERT-style pre-trained model (in this case, CodeBERT), which is good at understanding problems.
 We also include a GPT-style pre-trained model, which we call CodeGPT, to support completion and generation problems.
 Finally, we include an Encoder-Decoder framework that supports sequence-to-sequence generation problems.

 Three pipelines including CodeBERT, CodeGPT, and Encoder-Decoder are provided to make it easy for participants.
 ![baselines](https://github.com/microsoft/CodeXGLUE/blob/main/baselines.jpg)

+With CodeXGLUE, we seek to support the development of models that can be applied to various code intelligence problems, with the goal of increasing the productivity of software developers.
+We encourage researchers to participate in the open challenges to continue progress in code intelligence.
+Moving forward, we’ll extend CodeXGLUE to more programming languages and downstream tasks while continuing to push forward pre-trained models by exploring new model structures, introducing new pre-training tasks, using different types of data, and more.

 # Relevant Links
 [Leaderboard](https://microsoft.github.io/CodeXGLUE/) | [CodeXGLUE paper](arxivpaper-to-be-added)